Supreme Court Pick Matters To State Lawmakers, Too. Especially On Abortion

 But behind the scenes, some protesters were already making plans to translate their action into long-term political change.

-"Every night they would have rallies back at the Wichita Plaza Hotel," says Judy Thomas.
-She's a reporter who was at the Wichita Eagle in 1991 and has since co-authored a book on abortion called Wrath of Angels.
+"Every night they would have rallies back at the Wichita Plaza Hotel," says Judy Thomas, a reporter who was at the Wichita Eagle in 1991 and has since co-authored a book on abortion called Wrath of Angels.

 "At the back of the room they had long tables back there, and they were signing people up to run for precinct committee positions."
 In other words, low-level elected office.